ToreniaFournieri/Star-Canine/Specification.md

 ##### Design Notes:
   - A weapon can fire at multiple ranges with different damage values
-  - Example: A laser might deal 5 damage at LONG (diffused), 15 at MID, and 25 at CLOSE (focused)
+  - Example: A lost tech mech might deal 5 damage at LONG (diffused), 15 at MID, and 25 at CLOSE (focused)
   - Set damage to null for ranges where the weapon cannot fire
-  - uses_per_battle counts total activations, not per-range (e.g., uses_per_battle: 2 means 2 shots total, not 2 per range)

 #### 2.1.2 Equipment JSON file